EISK/eisk.webapi.docs/content/docs/application-development/handson-walkthrough-create-service.md

 ### Creating the Domain

-To support the above use case, let's create a "EmployeeTimeSheet.cs" domain under the following location: \eisk.webapi\DomainCore\Eisk.Domains\EmployeeTimeSheet.cs
+To support the above use case, let's create a "EmployeeTimeSheet.cs" domain under the following solution location:

+`Project: Eisk.Domains`

+`New file path: EmployeeTimeSheet.cs`

 	using System;
 	using System.ComponentModel.DataAnnotations;